montefiore-institute/alan-cluster/tutorials/notebooks/README.md

 you@alan-master:~ $ conda install jupyterlab
 ```

+**Attention:** This document only provides a setup to use Jupyter *interactively*.
+If you simply would like to execute notebooks to summarize results, please have a look at [Papermill](https://github.com/nteract/papermill).

 ## Securing the notebook server

 A first prerequisite is the notebook configuration file and can be generated as follows: